When Can We Answer Queries Using Result-Bounded Data Interfaces?: Schema simplification for expressive constraints

 By Proposition~\ref{prop:reducera} we know that~$Q$ is access-determined exactly when $Q \subseteq_\Gamma Q'$, where $\Gamma$ contains two copies of the above schema and also axioms of the following form for each access method~$\mt$: \begin{itemize} \item (Forward):

 \item (Backward):

 \end{itemize} where $\vec x$ denotes the input positions of~$\mt$.
-Note that~$S$ may be one of the original relations, or one of the relations~$R_\mt$ produced by the transformation above.
+Note that~$S$ may be one of the original relations, or one of the relations~$R_\mt$ produced by the transformation above, depending on whether $\mt$ originally had result bounds or not.

-We now show that chase proofs with~$\Gamma$ must in fact be very simple under the $\smpr$ assumption: \begin{claim} Assuming our schema is $\smpr$, consider any chase sequence for~$\Gamma$.
-Then: \begin{compactitem} \item Rules of the form $R_\mt(\vec x, \vec y) \rightarrow \exists \vec z ~ R(\vec x, \vec y, \vec z)$ will never fire. \item Rules of the form $R'(\vec x, \vec y, \vec z) \rightarrow R'_\mt(\vec x, \vec y)$ will never fire. \item FDs will never fire (assuming they were applied to the initial instance) \item (Backward) axioms will never fire. \end{compactitem} \end{claim} Note that the last item suffices to conclude that Proposition~\ref{prop:monotonecollapsefdsmpr} holds, so it suffices to prove the claim.
-We do so by induction.
+We now show that chase proofs with~$\Gamma$ must in fact be very simple under the $\smpr$ assumption: \begin{clm} Assuming our schema is $\smpr$, consider any chase sequence for~$\Gamma$.
+Then: \begin{itemize} \item Rules of the form $R_\mt(\vec x, \vec y) \rightarrow \exists \vec z ~ R(\vec x, \vec y, \vec z)$ will never fire. \item Rules of the form $R'(\vec x, \vec y, \vec z) \rightarrow R'_\mt(\vec x, \vec y)$ will never fire. \item FDs will never fire (assuming they were satisfied on the initial instance). \item (Backward) axioms will never fire. \end{itemize} \end{clm} Note that the last item suffices to conclude that Proposition~\ref{prop:monotonecollapsefdsmpr} holds, since a proof of access-determinacy in which (Backward) axioms never fire is a proof of $\amd$.
+So it suffices to prove the claim.
+We do so by induction on the length of a chase proof.
 We consider the first item.
 Consider a fact $R_\mt(\vec c, \vec d)$.
 Since the (Backward) axioms never fire (fourth point of the induction), the fact must have been produced from a fact $R(\vec c, \vec d, \vec e)$.
 Hence the axiom can not fire on this fact, because we only fire active triggers.

 We move to the second item, considering a fact $R'(\vec c, \vec d, \vec e)$.
-By $\smpr$ and the inductive assumption that FDs do not fire, this fact can only have been produced by $R'_\mt(\vec c, \vec d)$.
-Thus the rule in question will not fire in the chase.
+By $\smpr$ and the inductive assumption that FDs do not fire, this fact can only have been produced via applying a (Backward) axiom to a fact of the form $R'_\mt(\vec c, \vec d)$.
+Since inductively we know that such rules doe not fire, this completes the inductive step.